affect-based-control/synthetic-emotion-controller/README.md

 > **Synthetic Emotions and Consciousness: Exploring Architectural Boundaries**

-This repository demonstrates how emotion-like mechanisms can guide adaptive behavior, with examples showing both reactive affect-based control and episodic affect memory for anticipatory decision-making.
+This repository demonstrates how emotion-like mechanisms can guide adaptive behavior, with examples showing both the complete emotion-like control architecture (A1-A8) and graceful degradation under memory failure.

 ## Overview